Szaki73/Video-Generator-Application/DOCUMENTATION.md

 ### Methods

+- showEvent(self, event): this is for showing the grid properly at the start of the app.
 - def init_ui(self): initializes the whole window.
 - def browse_input(self): browsing the input path.
 - def browse_lidar_input(self): browsing the lidar input path.